 About

-苕 (tiáo/sháo) is a phono-semantic compound in the botanical category of Chinese characters.
-Its semantic component is the grass radical 艹 (cǎo), which classifies it within the plant family.
-The phonetic component is 召 (zhào).
-Historically, when pronounced tiáo, it referred to the Chinese trumpet creeper, a climbing vine noted for its vibrant, tubular flowers.
-This usage appears in ancient poetry to describe tall, flowering grasses.
-In modern colloquial speech, particularly in southwestern dialects and pronounced sháo, the term has shifted to denote the sweet potato, reflecting a regional change from an ornamental vine to a staple crop.
+苕 (tiáo or sháo) is a phono-semantic compound: the grass radical 艹 (cǎo) classifies it as a plant, and 召 (zhào) suggests the pronunciation.
+Historically read as tiáo, it denoted the Chinese trumpet creeper, a vigorous climbing vine with brightly colored tubular flowers, and appeared in classical poetry to describe tall, flowering grasses.
+In modern southwestern dialects, pronounced sháo, it refers to the sweet potato, a regional shift from an ornamental vine to a staple crop.

 Etymology Hide